Raptor8600/Japanese-Learning-Tool-It-doesn-t-work-well-lol-/README.md

     *   Vocabulary Browsing

 ## Web Version (Broken)
 The files `index.html`, `style.css`, and `app.js` contain an attempt to port this to the web.
 It is not finished.
+To see the draft version of the web version, just open the `index.html` file.